Iranian-Americans forge a rare bond to support nuclear deal

-Partovi, who has invested in or advised some of the most well-known global companies, including Facebook (FB.O), Airbnb, and Uber, invited fellow Iranian-Americans to his home to celebrate the agreement, which if implemented, would restrict Iran’s nuclear program in exchange for lifting economic sanctions on the country.
+Partovi, who has invested in or advised some of the most well-known global companies, including Facebook, Airbnb, and Uber, invited fellow Iranian-Americans to his home to celebrate the agreement, which if implemented, would restrict Iran’s nuclear program in exchange for lifting economic sanctions on the country.

 “Roughly 100 strangers I’d never met came to my house to celebrate, and I realized this was a unique moment for Iranian-Americans to stand up together,” said Partovi, who immigrated to the United States as a child in 1984.